tuned-org-uk/arrowspace-rs/paper.md

 ## Practical guidance

 - Defaults: a practical starting point is ε≈1e‑3, k in , p=2.0, σ=ε, and taumode::Median with $\alpha≈0.7$; this keeps the λ‑graph connected but sparse and yields bounded λτ values that mix energy and dispersion robustly for search [@Wikipedia:DirichletEnergy;@Chua:2025].
-- Usage patterns: build ArrowSpace from item rows (auto‑transposed internally), let the builder construct the λ‑graph and compute synthetic λτ, then use lambda‑aware similarity for ranking or ε‑band zsets for range‑by‑score retrieval; in‑place algebra over items supports superposition experiments while preserving spectral semantics through recompute.[@Chen:2020;@Mahadevan:2006;Grindrod:2020]
+- Usage patterns: build ArrowSpace from item rows (auto‑transposed internally), let the builder construct the λ‑graph and compute synthetic λτ, then use lambda‑aware similarity for ranking or ε‑band ordered sets for range‑by‑score retrieval; in‑place algebra over items supports superposition experiments while preserving spectral semantics through recompute.[@Chen:2020;@Mahadevan:2006;Grindrod:2020]

-###Relation to classical theory

-- Link to Dirichlet energy: the Rayleigh quotient over graph Laplacians is the discrete analogue of Dirichlet energy normalized by signal power, with eigenvalues/eigenvectors characterizing smoothness classes; λτ leverages this foundation but adds a bounded transform and dispersion term for practical search and indexing.[^8][^4][^1][^2]

-## Summary of contributions

-- A single‑scalar `λτ` per feature-row that is bounded, comparable, and spectrally meaningful, derived from Rayleigh energy and an edgewise dispersion statistic with robust taumode scaling.
-- A dense `ArrowSpace` that stores features over items, recomputes `λτ` after algebraic item operations, and exposes lambda‑aware search primitives and λ‑proximity graphs with strong Laplacian guarantees.
-- A builder that unifies λ‑graph construction and synthetic index computation, yielding reproducible, spectrally aware vector search behavior validated by extensive tests and examples.

 ## Conclusion

 `ArrowSpace` provides a novel approach to vector similarity search by integrating spectral graph properties with traditional semantic similarity measures.
 The $λτ$ indexing system offers a memory-efficient way to capture spectral characteristics of vector datasets while maintaining practical query performance.
-The library's design emphasizes both mathematical rigor and computational efficiency, making it suitable for scientific applications requiring spectral-aware similarity search.
+The library's design emphasises both mathematical rigor and computational efficiency, making it suitable for scientific applications requiring spectral-aware similarity search.

 The combination of Rust's performance characteristics with innovative spectral indexing algorithms positions `ArrowSpace` as a valuable tool for researchers and practitioners working with high-dimensional vector data where both semantic content and structural properties matter.